louisoutin/eip1559_analysis/README.md

 ## Results

+**Note: the results compare ONLY revenues from transactions fees.
+The block rewards are not taken into account (they would not change)**

 We compare the actual miners revenue VS the estimated maximum revenue VS the estimated revenue.

 - the estimated maximum revenue is the estimation without taking into account the reduction